Galaxy Watch 8 Classic vs Galaxy Watch 8: it's coming back, but why?

 Classy vs sporty

 Samsung isn’t done spinning the bezel just yet — quite literally.
-The Galaxy Watch 8 Classic is supposedly bringing back that clicky, tactile bezel that is just right enough to make it feel like a "real" watch.
+The Galaxy Watch 8 Classic is bringing back that clicky, tactile ring that is just right enough to make it feel like a "real" watch.
 It picks up right where the Watch 6 Classic left off and should come in a premium build with a stainless steel body, available only in a 46 mm size.

 Meanwhile, the standard Galaxy Watch 8 will be playing it safe — and slim.
 Expect a sleeker, lighter aluminum build, likely offered in two sizes (think 40 mm and 44 mm), with a digital-only bezel and a more fitness-focused design.
 Supposedly, it will be only 9 mm thin and should be your go-to if you are more interested in the fitness tracking capabilities of a smartwatch.